Streamlined energy and carbon reporting for colleges

 The Companies (Directors’ Report) and Limited Liability Partnerships (Energy and Carbon Report) Regulations 2018 (the 2018 Regulations) implement the requirements for Streamlined Energy and Carbon Reporting (SECR).

-This guidance is based on HM Government Environmental Reporting Guidelines: including streamlined energy and carbon reporting guidance March 2019 (the Guidelines) and is not intended to cover every scenario that may arise regarding a corporation’s energy consumption and reporting.
+This guidance aims to support colleges by providing an overview of the 2018 Regulations.
+It is based on HM Government Environmental Reporting Guidelines: including streamlined energy and carbon reporting guidance March 2019 (the Guidelines) and is not intended to cover every scenario that may arise regarding a college’s energy consumption and reporting.

-If corporations have any questions, they should consult external guidance or professional advisors in the first instance.
+If colleges have any questions, they should consult external guidance or professional advisors in the first instance.

 3. Why are businesses being asked to report on energy use?